 A look at five things to know from Sunday at the 2024 Paris Olympics

-PARIS — From Canada's first-ever fencing medal to a big day on the clay courts of Roland Garros, here are five things to know from Day 2 at the 2024 Paris Games:
+PARIS — From the end of Summer's Games to Canada backing up its reputation as a hammer throw country, here are five things to know from Sunday at the 2024 Paris Games:

 ---